michelenatale/LittleGame/README.md

 Interesting is here, always the first number.

-So if you think of a number, and the desired number is available in the corresponding set, then you simply always count the first number together.
+So if you think of a number, and the desired number is available in the corresponding set, then you simply always count the first number together.<br><br>

+Think of a number between 1 to 63<br>
 ![lg](https://user-images.githubusercontent.com/104991886/226145750-26ca86ab-03e9-499d-8947-44669d8a8fd3.png)